 - Sunglass holder from TJ Maxx

-If you want to catch up on the progress in this small entryway, check out these posts:
+If you want to catch up on the progress in this entryway, check out these posts:

 - Plans to update the landings